Graham · North-West Highlands

 An Ruadh-mheallan — common questions

 - An Ruadh-mheallan is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 550m of ascent and takes most walkers 4-6 hours.
-Terrain: Stepped Torridonian sandstone slabs from very low down, with grass terraces between.
+Underfoot: Stepped Torridonian sandstone slabs from very low down, with grass terraces between.

 - Where do I park for An Ruadh-mheallan?